-The greatest contributor to the increase in atmospheric CO2 over the last 50 years is emissions from the combustion of fossil fuels and cement production (EF) and therefore errors associated with these emissions have the potential to result in large uncertainties in the global C budget.
-Global emissions of fossil fuels have increased significantly during the last 5 decades, but relative errors of fossil fuel emission estimates have also increased leading to a substantial increase in absolute errors in fossil fuel emissions (Ballantyne et al. 2012).
-Although our understanding of sources of error in fossil fuel emission estimates has greatly improved, emissions are increasing faster in nations with less accurate emission estimates thus leading to an increase in both relative and absolute errors of global fossil fuel emissions (Andres et al., 2014b; Andres et al., 2012).
+The greatest contributor to the increase in atmospheric CO2 over the last 50 years is emissions from the combustion of fossil fuels and cement production (EF) and therefore errors associated with these emission estimates have the potential to result in large uncertainties in the global C budget.
+Global emissions of fossil fuels have increased significantly during the last 5 decades, but relative errors of fossil fuel emission estimates have also increased leading to a substantial increase in the uncertainty of fossil fuel emissions (Ballantyne et al. 2012).
+Although our understanding of sources of error in fossil fuel emission estimates has greatly improved, emissions are increasing faster in nations with less accurate emission estimates thus leading to an increase in both relative and absolute errors of global fossil fuel emissions (Andres et al., 2014; Andres et al., 2012).
 Because fossil fuel emissions are often estimated from energy consumption or production statistics, they are a fairly well constrained economic variable.
 Nonetheless, there are two primary sources of error that lead to uncertainties among and within fossil fuel emission inventories.

 First, methodological differences in how energy consumption statistics are converted to CO2 emissions may lead to different fossil fuel emission estimates among different inventories.
 Most global fossil fuel inventories include emission estimates from solid, liquid, and gas fossil fuels, but the emission coefficients used to convert fossil fuel consumption to CO2 emissions may vary among inventories (Andres et al., 2012).
 Furthermore, fossil fuel inventories may also differ in their inclusion or treatment of estimated emissions from cement production, gas flaring, and bunker fuels used for international transport.
 These slight differences in how inventories treat industrial emissions can lead to significant differences in estimates among inventories.
-While the slightly different methodological approaches employed by different inventories provide useful independent estimates of fossil fuel emissions, these independent estimates contribute to the global fossil fuel emission uncertainty.
+While global fossil fuel inventories often rely on similar energy statistics, slightly different methodological approaches employed by different inventories can result in considerably different estimates of global fossil fuel emissions, thus quasi-independent fossil fuel emission estimates contribute to the global fossil fuel emission uncertainty.

 The second major source of error in fossil fuel emission estimates is due to emission accounting practices of individual countries.
 It has long been suspected that emission reporting practices of developing nations are less reliable than reporting practices from developed nations (Marland et al., 2009).
 Another important characteristic of the error structure in emission estimates is that some components of the emission errors may be temporally correlated from year to year (Ballantyne et al., 2012; Marland et al., 2009).
-The global 2σ relative error on the flux weighted fossil fuel emission estimates is thought to range between 5 and 10%.
+The global 2σ relative uncertainty on the flux weighted fossil fuel emission estimates is thought to range between 5 and 10%.
 Thus it is clear that slight discrepancies in fossil fuel emission estimates may lead to potentially large impacts on inferred global C uptake (Francey et al., 2013).

-1.5 Sources of error in estimating land use change emissions
+1.5 Sources of uncertainty in estimating land use change emissions